"Yes! That's what I have: a high need baby! This is great! I'm not alone in this world!"

 Imagine being attentive to everything all the time in your surroundings.
 Everything is experienced at full blast power and there is no 'wall' between you and the world.
 Everything is strong and goes 'right in'!
 The only place where you feel 'whole' and secure is close to Mom.

-According to Dr. Sears, a high need baby is not a self soother.
+According to Dr. Sears, a baby with high needs is not a self soother.
 Because of a high need baby's high mental gear, he / she has difficulties relaxing.
 He or she needs a calming presence to calm down.

 Baby separation anxiety is a completely normal and healthy phase most babies go through.
 According to various child experts, the typical baby separation anxiety period usually starts somewhere between 7-11 months).